felixlopz/hubrise-test-task/content/apps/just-eat-takeaway/en/connect-hubrise.md

 ## 1. Enable HubRise on Just Eat Takeaway

-As a first step, you need to contact your Just Eat Takeaway account manager and ask them to activate the API integration for your stores.
-Include [support@hubrise.com](mailto:support@hubrise.com) in the email recipients and add the following information in your email:
+As a first step, you need to contact your Just Eat Takeaway support and ask them to activate the API integration for your stores.
+Include [support@hubrise.com](mailto:support@hubrise.com) and your Just Eat account manager in the email recipients.
+Include the following information in your email:

-- The API workflow you want to activate: POSAPI
+> - The API workflow you want to activate: **POSAPI**
-- The POS system you want to connect: HubRise
+> - The POS system you want to connect: **HubRise**
-- The type of connection to set up: Primary
+> - The type of connection to set up: **Primary**
-- The URL link of the Just Eat Takeaway store you wish to connect.
-For example: https://www.just-eat.ch/en/menu/blaqk-2.
+> - The URL link to your restaurant store on the Just Eat website.
+For example: [https://www.just-eat.ch/en/menu/blaqk-2](https://www.just-eat.ch/en/menu/blaqk-2).
-- Your HubRise location name and identifier.
+> - Your HubRise location name and identifier.
 For example: `Fast Pizza Baker Street z6q31-0`.
-- The Restaurant ExtID: This is the Restaurant ID of your Just Eat Takeaway store, for example: `8736550`.
+>
+> We need the Just Eat Takeaway identification code to finalise the connection.
+We also need access to the Just Eat Takeaway back office to enter product ref codes autonomously.

-With this information in hand, Just Eat Takeaway will enable the HubRise integration for your store and provide you with the required credentials to connect.
+With this information in hand, Just Eat Takeaway will enable the HubRise integration for your store and provide you with the Just Eat Takeaway identification code, for example: `8736550`.
+You need this ID to connect the Just Eat Takeaway Bridge to HubRise.

+## 2. Map Product Ref Codes

+Most apps require a ref code for each product to identify every item and process orders correctly.
+As a result, each item on your Just Eat Takeaway menu should have a corresponding product ref code.
+For more information, see [Map Ref Codes](/apps/just-eat-takeaway/connect-hubrise).

-## 2. Connect the Bridge
+## 3. Connect the Bridge

 ---